PanamaForestGEO/Panama_plant_species_lists/splists_raw/readme.md

 *Subdirectories*

-**FloraBCI** Contains electronic versions of plant species lists for BCI that have been carefully reviewed by botanists.
-Most especially, this contains the file
-**Garwood_2009_Appendix1.csv** An electronic version of Appendix 1 of Garwood 2009.
-This appendix is a list of all plant species known to be found on BCI, updating the list in Croat 1978.
+**BCIflora** Contains electronic versions of plant species lists for BCI that have been carefully reviewed by botanists.
+Most especially, this contains electronic versions of Appendix 1 of Garwood 2009, a list of all plant species known to be found on BCI, updating the list in Croat 1978.
 (Full citations given at the end of this readme.)

 **Forestgeo** Contains files of tree species or woody plant species more generally that are present in ForestGEO plots or datasets in Panama, together with their 6-letter species codes and other info.
 Includes recognized morphospecies and corresponding codes.